-In Scenario 2, road capacity expansion is the priority.
-This includes new and improved infrastructure (roads, highways, bridges, interchanges), shorter travel times through traffic signal timing optimization, reduction of highway bottlenecks, ramp metering,50 and reduced commutes to job hubs.
-Like Scenario 1 (MAINTAIN), CAR assumes declining population and employment totals by the year 2050.
-Despite the expected loss of population, households, and employees in the CAR scenario, improved and expanded highways will accelerate existing migration of people and jobs to peripheral areas of the region.
-Slight to moderate new housing starts may occur in more rural and exurban areas, even outside NOACA entirely, due to fast and easy access to job hubs.
+Despite the expected loss of population and total households in the CAR scenario, improved and expanded highways will accelerate existing migration of people and jobs to peripheral areas of the region.
+Moderate to high new housing starts may occur in more rural and exurban areas, even outside NOACA entirely, due to fast and easy access to job hubs.
 New highway access points will incentivize greenfield development and disincentivize greyfield and brownfield redevelopment.
 There will be less motivation for urban core infill and revitalization since a centralized location won't mean as much.
 Average commute times by car will likely decrease given the anticipated improvements and even greater capacity in the arterial and highway network.

 The CAR scenario promises an expanded, efficient transportation system for drivers, likely decreasing the demand for housing near job hubs as workers can live anywhere in the region, provided they have access to a private, reliable vehicle.
 Job hubs may even see increased demand for parking since there will likely be an increase in the number of workers incentivized to drive.
 Though the emphasis on personal, single-occupancy vehicles will lower demand for TOD, it will continue to be a useful development strategy for seniors who need accessible, affordable housing of all types (independent living through skilled nursing levels).
 TOD will also be necessary for low-income individuals and families who may not be able to afford personal vehicles.
-Unfortunately for these groups, overall demand for transit/BRT will likely decline and transit investment will be an even lower priority for government budgets.
+Unfortunately for these groups, overall demand for transit will likely decline and transit investment will be an even lower priority for government budgets.
 These groups will still need a mix of workforce and low-income housing, but it is unclear whether such housing can find a home in closer proximity to a major regional job hub.